kubesphere/website/content/en/_index.md

     - name: Metering and Billing
       icon: /images/home/network.svg
-      content: Track resource consumption at different levels on a unified dashboard, which makes better-informed decisions on planning and reduces the cost.
+      content: Track resource consumption at different levels on a unified dashboard, which helps you make better-informed decisions on planning and reduce the cost.
       link: "/docs/toolbox/metering-and-billing/view-resource-consumption/"
       color: green